 Your photos don’t just tell stories about what you’ve seen, they speak to the world about who you are.

 Your camera is a window onto the world, but it’s also a mirror reflecting back your own world view.
 After all they’re your photos.

 What Is A Candid Portrait?

-I love this image as I feel it illustrates the joy and adventure of childhood and the simple pleasures associated with play.
+I love the image because I feel it illustrates the joy and adventure of childhood and the pleasures associated with play.